 Twenty years ago, I walked into dog rescue quite literally by accident.
 While home from France for the winter holidays, I went with my bestie Carey to the Connecticut Humane Society to help search for her first dog.
 Initially reluctant to join her, I thought seeing all the undeservingly homeless dogs would break my heart.
 Which, predictably, it did.
 The surprise plot twist was that I found myself walking out the door holding the leash of my own adoptee.
 Somehow, I was not deterred by the fact that I lived in another country, nor was I concerned that my mom had allergies significant enough to prevent any dog of the fluffly variety from setting foot (well, paw) in their house.
 I left the shelter that day with Tucker, a 12-year-old golden cocker spaniel with a heart of gold.
 Over the next several years, we formed an unbreakable bond, from which I developed a boundless love for the breed.

 Three years later, beloved puppy mill survivor Jellybean was found to have a brain tumor.
-She declined rapidly, and in just a few short months we said goodbye.
+I panicked and opted for aggressive treatment.
+Despite our best efforts, she declined rapidly, and just a few short months later we said goodbye.
 Bean and Bug were the absolute best of friends, at least one part of them touching at all times.
 On the tearful drive home from the vet after bidding farewell to JB, I tried unsuccessfully to convince myself that she and Bug were reunited at a great bacon buffet in the sky.
 Then I walked into our house in Easton to find dozens of ladybugs crawling up the windows of the living room.
 I could hardly believe my eyes.
 Was it possible that Ladybug had come to take Jellybean home?
 I had no idea what to think, but it was at the very least an amazing coincidence.